-In 2013, Hawaii passed a new law allowing you to name the person who will carry out your funeral arrangements.
+In 2013, Hawaii passed a law called the Disposition of Remains Act (Hawaii Rev. Stat. §§ 531B-1 and following), which allows you to name the person who will carry out your funeral arrangements.
 You can also provide detailed instructions about your final wishes and set aside funds to cover your funeral expenses, including the costs of burial or cremation.

 Who Has the Right to Make Funeral Arrangements in Hawaii?